lalqalandar310-prog/Syspulse-/README.md

 ## License & Activation

 - One license, one machine (HWID-locked).
-- Activates automatically the first time you run it with your key.
-- Once activated, the key can't be used elsewhere.
+- The license is verified automatically when SysPulse starts.
+- An active internet connection is required each time SysPulse is launched for license verification, even if the license was successfully verified during a previous launch.
+- Once verification is complete, SysPulse monitoring runs locally on your PC.
+- Internet access is also required for Telegram alerts to be delivered.
 - Moving to a new PC?
 Contact [support](mailto:darkssel@proton.me) and we'll help you with the process.

 ---